WebAssembly/reference-types/document/core/valid/instructions.rst

    The |BRTABLE| instruction is :ref:`stack-polymorphic <polymorphism>`.

    Furthermore, the :ref:`result type <syntax-resulttype>` :math:`[t^?]` is also chosen non-deterministically in this rule.
-   In a :ref:`type checking algorithm <algo-valid>`, the greatest lower bound of all involved label types can be picked as a principal type, and it is a type error if that bound does not exist.
+   In a :ref:`type checking algorithm <algo-valid>`, the greatest lower bound of the involved label types can be picked as a principal type, and it is a type error if that bound does not exist.